Retailer AI (8112) Coupon Processing Requirement Overview

 The new GS1 coupon application identifier 8112 was created to provide the coupon industry with a retailer-agnostic digital coupon format.
 As the AI (8112) coupon offer process was developed, several other major benefits emerged including enhanced security through serialization and separation of data, paper and e-comm compatibility, enhanced product validation, and more automated adjudication by removing cashier intervention options/ 992 offer capabilities.

-- POS calls out to centralized database via API connection to check offer status.
+POS calls out to the centralized database via an API connection to check the offer status.
+TCB will authenticate the offer as valid and unused.

-- POS applies discount or deny discount based on basket.
+POS applies discount or denies discount based on the basket validation.

 Coupon processing changes